learn-co-students/daily-checkpoint---time-series---chicago-ds-051120-time-series-daily-challenge-1594764003/README.md

 # Your answer here
 ```

 ### 5. Looking at the decomposition of the time series in `open_monthly_series`, it looks like the peaks are the same value.
-To confirm or deny this, create a function that returns a dictionary where each key is year and each value is the maximum value from the `seasonal` object for each year.
+To confirm or deny this, create a function that returns a dictionary where each key is a year and each value is the maximum value from the `seasonal` object for a given year.

 ```python